Maghnie/docs/glossary.md

 ### Datapoint key

-Datapointkeys define how [datapoints](glossary.md#datapoint) are named and allow providing alternate names such as translations to different languages or names that adhere to standardized formats such as BUDO.
+Datapoint keys define how [datapoints](glossary.md#datapoint) are named and allow providing alternate names such as translations to different languages or names that adhere to standardized formats such as BUDO.
 The standard datapoint key is called _aedifion-fully-qualified-datapointname_, comprising the device name, datapoint name, datapoint type and instance id.

 ### Device